-Next, you'll need to decide whether the sanded side of the plywood should be on the inside or outside of the cabinet.
-On kitchen units, you'll likely want the sanded side out, whereas in the case of more utilitarian models, particularly when they will be installed one against another, you may want the sanded side in, especially if you are building multiple cabinets that will be installed against one another.
+- Next, you'll need to decide whether the sanded side of the plywood should be on the inside or outside of the cabinet.
+On kitchen units, you'll likely want the sanded side out, while for utility cabinets, you may want the sanded side in, especially if you are building multiple cabinets that will be installed against one another.

-Set up a stacked dado set in your table saw to the width of the plywood (23/32"), and set the cutting depth to 1/4".
-You'll be cutting two 18-inch dadoes and one rabbit on each side (perpendicular to the 24-inch edge).
-You may use a router with a 23/32-inch straight bit set to 1/4-inch depth instead of a table saw.
+- Set up a stacked dado set in your table saw table saw to the precise width of the plywood (23/32 inch), and set the cutting depth to 1/4 inch.
+You'll be cutting two 18-inch-long dadoes and one rabbit on each side panel, perpendicular to the 24-inch edge.
+(You may use a router with a 23/32-inch straight bit set to 1/4-inch depth instead of a table saw.)

-Next, set the fence to 12-inches (in the same manner as before), and make another dado on the same side of each shelf standard, with the same edge against the fence.
+- Next, set the fence to 12 inches, in the same manner as before, and make a dado on the same side of each shelf standard, with the same edge against the fence.

-Finally, set the fence to 24-inches (again, from the opposite side of the dado set), and make one more cut in each side panel.
+- Finally, set the fence to 24 inches (again, from the opposite side of the dado set), and make one more cut in each side panel.
 This bottom groove is a rabbet groove, cut flush with the end of the side panel.
 This is where the bottom shelf will fit.

 04 of 10

-At this point, we need to determine how you will be hanging the cabinet.
-In kitchen installations, you'll likely use a piece of 3/4" plywood as the backer of the carcass, and screws will be driven through this back to secure it to the wall.
+At this point, we need to determine how you will be hanging the cabinet on the wall.
+Kitchen cabinet installations normally use a piece of 3/4-inch plywood as the backer of the carcass, then secure the cabinet to the wall with screws driven through the back and into wall studs.

-However, in our project, we'll be using a French Cleat wedge bracket that we'll fashion out of a 2x4 in a future step.
-As such, we don't need the additional weight of the 3/4" plywood on the back, so we'll use 1/4-inch plywood instead.
+However, in our utility cabinet project, we'll be using a French cleat wedge bracket that we'll fashion out of a 2 x 4 in a later step.
+As such, we don't need the additional weight of the 3/4-inch plywood on the back, so we'll use 1/4-inch plywood instead.
 To do this, we'll first cut rabbets in the side panels and in the center 18-inch shelf.

-Next, you'll need to cut a similar rabbit into one of the two 18" shelves.
-This will be cut into the back, top-side of the bottom shelf (1/4" wide and 3/8" deep).
+- Next, cut a similar rabbit into one of the 18-inch shelves, This rabbet will be cut into the back, top-side of the bottom shelf.

-If you are modifying these plans and will be using 3/4" plywood for the back, you'll also want to make a rabbet into the back bottom side of the top shelf of the cabinet.
-However, for the method we'll be using for hanging our unit, this rabbit will not be necessary.Continue to 5 of 10 below.
+If you are modifying these plans and using 3/4-inch plywood for the back, you'll also want to make a rabbet into the back bottom side of the top shelf of the cabinet.
+However, for our demonstration cabinet, this rabbit is not necessary.Continue to 5 of 10 below.

 05 of 10